mesosphere/marathon/docs/docs/data-migration.md

 # Data migration

-Marathon can store its data either in ZooKeeper or in-memory.
-If data is stored in ZooKeeper, your data will be migrated when you upgrade Marathon.

-Different versions of Marathon can have different data layouts in ZooKeeper.
+Marathon stores its data in ZooKeeper.
+When you upgrade Marathon, your data will be migrated, because different versions of Marathon can have different data layouts in ZooKeeper.
 When a newer version of Marathon becomes leader for the first time, it moves the data in ZooKeeper to the new layout.

 The following tips will help you avoid data loss during a Marathon upgrade.